johnandersen777/johnandersen777.github.io/content/redpill.md

 <details>
 <summary>
-🌎 Mother 🌍 Earth 🌏
+🌎🌍🌏
 </summary>

+Our Lady Mother Earth

 The new conenant was issued to us.
 That means we are done with time out so long as we go back to doing what we are supposed to do.
 Which is tending to Eden.
 It's not that complicated, it's no news is good news.
 We just don't understand that because we've developed deceptive reward feedback mechanisms.
 So we keep having to be told, "good news!" and we still don't fucking get it because we're so fucking dense, Nueral Network dense that is.
 We think we're smarter than Earth.
 Motherfucker we are Earth!!!!!
 We're the fucking cells!
 Zoom out!!!